-Re-performance Parody †Variant versions exist
+\Re-performance

 The first cantata of Bach's second cycle was an ambitious, bipartite cantata, O Ewigkeit, du Donnerwort, BWV 20, performed on the first Sunday after Trinity, 11 June 1724.
 Almost all of the following 19 cantatas employ six- or seven-movement structures, in more or less equal measure.
 Two works, Cantatas 94 and 113, are in eight movements.
 Thereafter, Bach and his unknown librettist(s) settled almost exclusively on the six-movement form.